One Last Cry

-"One Last Cry" is a song co-written and co-produced by Brandon Barnes, Melanie Barnes and Brian McKnight.
-The song was performed by American contemporary R&B singer Brian McKnight, issued as the fourth single from his eponymous debut album.
-It was McKnight's first solo hit on the Billboard Hot 100 chart, peaking at number 13 in 1993.
+"One Last Cry" is a song performed by American singer Brian McKnight, issued as the third single from his eponymous debut album (1992) on May 25 1993 by Mercury Records.
+McKnight co-wrote and co-produced the track with Brandon and Melanie Barnes.
+It was McKnight's first solo hit on the US Billboard Hot 100 and Cash Box Top 100, peaking at numbers 13 and 14, respectively.

 Since its release, "One Last Cry" has been covered by several artists, including: Backstreet Boys, Justin Timberlake, Marina Elali, Martin Nievera, Billy Crawford, Nina, Sabrina, Heather Headley and Peck Palitchoke.

+In 2025, Melinda Lindner's cover of the song reached number 30 the Adult Contemporary chart.